Mojo Nixon: The Mojo Manifesto: The Life and Times of Mojo Nixon

 In 2013, Freedom Records & Films announced that they were producing a documentary film, The Mojo Manifesto, to be released in 2014.
-The film was scheduled to have its world premiere at the 2020 South By Southwest festival.
+The film premiered at the 2022 South By Southwest festival.

-Politics
+On February 21, 2023, Freestyle Digital Media announced that it had acquired worldwide rights to the film, which became available for streaming in March 2023.

+Personal life

+Family

+Nixon and his wife, Adaire, have two sons.

+Views

-Nixon is an outspoken supporter of free file sharing of recordings in MP3 and other formats.
-In July 2000, he publicly declared his support because he said that he is "not an asshole like Metallica."
+Nixon was an outspoken supporter of free file sharing of recordings in MP3 and other formats.
+In July 2000, he publicly declared his support because he said that he was "not an asshole like Metallica."
 In October 2009, several of his albums were available free on Amazon.com in MP3 format for a limited time as part of a promotion for his CD Whiskey Rebellion.

-Nixon is a self-described "libertarian cynicalist anarchist" and has supported the Democratic Party.
+Nixon was a self-described "libertarian cynicalist anarchist" and supported Barack Obama in 2012.
 He was also a member of the Church of the SubGenius.

-In popular culture

-Mojo Nixon is mentioned in at least seven songs: